audiencepipe/cloudflare-analytics-js/packages/node/README.md

 You can also see the complete list of settings in the [CfEventsSettings interface](src/app/settings.ts).

 ### `cloudflarePipelineUrl`
-**Required**.
+**Required** (unless `cloudflarePipelineBinding` is provided).
 The URL of your Cloudflare Pipeline.
-This setting is mandatory and takes precedence over the `host` setting.
+This setting is mandatory if you are not using a Binding.

 ```ts
 const CfEvents = new CfEvents({